 Kamakura is a small town in Kanagawa Prefecture with a population of about 170,000.
 Although a little off the beaten track, Kamakura has a long and illustrious history, reflected in its architectural legacy, especially its numerous shrines and temples.

-- 51km (32 miles) SSW of Tokyo, just under an hour by train
+Kamakura is 51km (32 miles) SSW of Tokyo and less than an hour by train.

-Kamakura was the place where, in the twelfth century, the leader of the almost annihilated Minamoto clan, Yoritomo, established himself in 1180 in his struggle against his clan's great rival, the Taira.
-Upon his final victory in 1192, Kamakura became the center of the nation's power.
+Kamakura was the place where, in the twelfth century, the leader of the almost annihilated Minamoto clan, Yoritomo, established himself in 1180 in the struggle against his clan's great rival, the Taira clan.
+Upon Yoritomo's final victory over the Taira in 1192, Kamakura became the center of the nation's power.

-Kamakura was to remain the seat of warrior power for the whole of the thirteenth century and the first part of the 14th, lending its name to the era.
+Kamakura was to remain the seat of warrior power for the whole of the thirteenth century and the first part of the 14th, lending its name to the Kamakura era of Japanese history.

-The Hojo clan - successors to the legendary Minamoto clan - exercised several generations of strict military rule over the country, including the imperial court in Kyoto which, as the ceremonial center of power, was reduced to puppet status.
+In later years, the Hojo clan succeeded to the legendary Minamoto clan, and exercised several generations of strict military rule over the country from Kamakura.
+This control extended even to the imperial court in Kyoto which, as the ceremonial center of power, was reduced to puppet status.

-In 1333 the successors to the Hojo, were routed by forces representing the Court in Kyoto, and the Kamakura era was over.
-As a focus of power Kamakura was inevitably the scene of political and military struggles and much blood has been shed there.
+In 1333 the successors to the Hojo were routed by forces representing the Court in Kyoto, and the Kamakura era was over.
+As a focus of power Kamakura was inevitably the scene of political and military struggles and much blood was shed.